akelios47/Virtual-Tourism/README.md

 # Node.js

-This is a Virtual Tourism app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a Virtual Tourism platform using Node.js, Express, Passport, Mongoose, EJS and some other packages.

 ### Version: 1.0.0